Prime Suspect 1989 Review

 Tonight my friends, I’m going to see Expendables 2 at the cinema.
 Sly Stallone, Arnie, Van Damme, Lundgren and they even got Chuck Norris.
 Ooh wee!!

-Due to the genre’s popularity, many of the filmmakers that had jumped on the slasher bandwagon in the early eighties had switched over to action.
+Due to the genre’s sudden popularity and the regression of slasher dominance, many of the filmmakers that had jumped on the slasher bandwagon in the early eighties had switched over to action as the decade progressed.
 Joseph Zito, the director of The Prowler had made Invasion USA and Red Scorpion.
 David Prior released Operation Warzone and Jungle Assault among others.
 Hell, even Bruno Mattei got in on the act with Strike Commando and Double Target.
-There were also a couple of films that attempted to mix the trappings of the two cinematic trends too.
-The Majorettes started in slasher land, but then switched to a shoot ‘em up halfway through and The Zero Boys did the same, but the other way around.
+There were also a couple of films that attempted to mix the trappings of the two cinematic trends to appeal to both fanbases.
+The Majorettes started in slasher land, but then switched to a shoot ’em up halfway through and The Zero Boys did the same, but the other way around.
 Prime Suspect is another that works along the line of the same crossbreed methodology…

 After a traditional slashertastic opening of a young kid seeing her mother get murdered, we meet a teenage couple.
 Todd and his girlfriend Diane are very much in love and are going camping so that they can spend some quality time together.
 The trip ends quickly however when a masked killer turns up and stabs the young girl to death whilst Todd is swimming in the lake.
-The shock of the incident effects the grieving boyfriend psychologically and he loses the ability to speak.
+The shock of the incident has a huge psychological impact on the grieving boyfriend and he loses the ability to speak.
 That’s not his only problem though, because the Police actually think that Todd is the murderer.
 Thankfully, one of his psychiatrists believes his story and the two of them begin working together to stop the maniac before it’s too late…

 The problem with genre cocktails is simply that someone who may be expecting a feature film of just the one kind may end up disappointed by the combination.
 That someone this time around was me.
-Suspect started superbly as a slasher.
-The pair head off in to the forest and there are plenty of glimpses of the nut job’s black boots stalking and POV shots.
-He even pulls back the branches to get a closer look at the action.
-So far so Friday the 13th.
+Suspect started superbly as a slasher: The youngsters head off in to the forest and there are plenty of glimpses of the nut job’s black boots stalking and POV shots.
+He even pulls back the branches to get a closer look at the action just like Jason from Friday the 13th.
 Then after a very brutal murder, we leave the woodland and get in to thriller mode.
-Don’t get me wrong, the slasher stuff is a recurring theme and continues throughout, but I was thinking we were going to have a killer in the woods flick and it didn’t quite happen.
+Don’t get me wrong, the slasher stuff is a recurring theme and continues throughout, but I was thinking we were going to have an out and out killer in the woods flick and instead we were given a bit of a muddle.

-From there on it falls into a whodunit kinda vibe and the introduction to a bunch of likely suspects.
+From then on, the story branches into a whodunit kinda vibe and a bunch of likely suspects are introduced.
 There’s another murder, a stalking sequence and then an absolutely bizarre moment.
 Why bizarre?
-Well because for no reason at all, a nutty mercenary beats up a cop and then heads out into the jungle to do battle with the Sheriff and four deputies!
+Well because for no reason at all that I noticed, a nutty mercenary beats up a cop and then heads out into the jungle to do battle with the Sheriff and four deputies.
 So in the space of forty-five minutes, we’ve gone from Friday the 13th to The Fugitive to First Blood.
 Only in the eighties could that happen.

 Anyway, now I am just rambling.
 I think, to be honest Prime Suspect will only appeal to those desperate to uncover a rarer than rare slasher.
 It’s not breaking any new ground and there’s nothing notable or novel about it.
 A few moments of ok-ish-ness are not enough to warrant the hunt, especially as there’s only two slasher-style murders in the whole thing.
 With that said though, there’s something irresistible about watching eighties trash like this and the opening was so good that I really felt like I had discovered a forgotten Just Before Dawn.
 If a shiny DVD is released on the cheap, then pick it up, but do not let the eBay bandits get their way with you by selling a rough VHS at an extortionate price.